MrM8BRH/CRLJ/Blue Team & SOC Analyst/Cybersecurity Fundamentals.md

 3.  **Threat**: Potential danger or harm.
 4.  **Risk**: Chance of loss or harm.
 5.  **Countermeasure**: Action taken to reduce risk or mitigate threat.
+6.  **Likelihood**: A measure that assesses how likely a threat can exploit one or more vulnerabilities.

 **Classification Roles**:
 1.  **Owner**: Responsible for determining the value and importance of the asset.